eficode-academy/kubernetes-katas/05-storage.md

 nginx-deployment-6665c87fd8-nh7bs   1/1       Running   0          1m        10.0.96.8   gke-dcn-cluster-2-default-pool-4955357e-8rnp
 ```

 Again, from multitool, curl the new nginx pod.
-You should see the page you created in previous step:
+You should see the page you created in the previous step:

 ```shell
 $ kubectl exec -it multitool-69d6b7fc59-gbghn bash